 For instance, the accident may not always be the fault of the truck driver or the trucking company’s training practices.
 Faulty equipment, like brakes that don’t function properly, may have instead caused your personal injury.
 In these types of accidents, you need a personal injury attorney to prove the root cause of the malfunction and bring a case against the correct at-fault party.

-Our Personal Injury Attorneys Can Help If You Suffered an Injury During a Truck Collision
+Our Personal Injury Attorneys Can Help If You Suffered an Injury in a Virginia Truck Collision

 Our personal injury attorneys at The Mottley Law Firm provide personalized legal representation for truck accident victims to ensure they receive the best possible outcome.
 We have the experience to thoroughly investigate these complex personal injury cases and help our clients through the legal process.
 Dealing with a truck accident on your own causes unnecessary stress and takes the focus off recovering from your injuries.
 Contact us at The Mottley Law Firm if you or someone you love has been injured in a truck accident so we can discuss your case and determine if we are the right fit for you.
 We offer free initial consultations for victims of truck accidents.